 This might seem like an aggrandizement, but it’s not.
 An email header is the most important visual aspect of your email campaign.
 It has got the most important task of all — to grab the attention of the recipient as soon as they open your message.
 Studies have revealed that an average person receives 121 emails per day.
 So, the question is how many such emails go unnoticed?

 You will only have a few seconds to get your recipients interested in your email.
 This means that the email header shouldn’t be out of context or vague.
-Now, What do you need to do?
-Well, you need a clear understanding of how your banner might look like.
-Also, you need your logo to be recognizable so that your audience will remember you.
-Finally, the message should be straightforward, but compelling enough to catch the recipients’ attention.
+Now, what do you need to do?
+Well, you need a clear understanding of what your banner might look like.
+Also, you need your logo to be recognisable so that your audience will remember you.
+Finally, the message should be straightforward but compelling enough to catch the recipients’ attention.
 Here’s an example:

 THAT’S ONE GOOD-LOOKING CART YOU’VE LEFT BEHIND!